 Moving within and between settings

-Some approaches to circulation of children and staff and transitions between different parts of the settings providers can consider include:
+Some approaches to circulation of children and staff and transitions between different parts of the setting’s indoor spaces providers can include:

-- Signage/communication: appropriate signage or verbal communication about the system adopted may need to be implemented, if it differs from previous arrangements at the setting, for the benefit of staff and parents.
+- Signage/communication: Appropriate signage or verbal communication about the system adopted may need to be implemented, if it differs from previous arrangements at the setting, for the benefit of staff and parents.
+Signage may be used to remind all adults to wear a face covering when passing through these areas where it is not possible to maintain a 2m distance to reduce transmission risk and/or to remind staff to wait until others have passed.

 - Use of agency or bank staff: where settings use agency or bank staff they should ensure that staff do not move between settings where possible.